-- In Sweden, you have the right to testing and treatment for HIV, and most STIs free of charge, including syfilis. - Before taking the test/s, make sure to tell the nurse or doctor what sort of sex you have had.
-This is important because STIs can be present in or on the throat, penis/vagina, and anus.
+In Sweden, you have the right to get tested and treated for HIV, and most STIs free of charge.

+- Before taking the test/s, make sure

+to tell the nurse or doctor what sort of

+sex you have had.
+This is important

+because STIs can be present in or on

+the throat, penis/vagina, and anus.

-- When you take an HIV test, you always have the right to be anonymous. - You can get tested at a health centre (Vårdcentral), or at a clinic for STIs (Sesam).
+- When you take an HIV test, you always have the right to be anonymous.

+- You can get tested at a health centre (Vårdcentral), or at a clinic for STIs (Sesam).
 If you are young, you can also go to a youth clinic (Ungdomsmottagning).
 There are also special clinics for men who have sex with men.

+- When you take an HIV test, you always have the right to be anonymous.

+- You can get tested at a health centre (Vårdcentral), or at a clinic for STIs (Sesam).
+If you are young, you